-Source: KanCare Annual Report to CMS, 2015 Measure is part of the Child Core Set for the Centers for Medicare & Medicaid Services.
+Source: KanCare Annual Report to CMS, 2018

+Measure is part of the Child Core Set for the Centers for Medicare & Medicaid Services.
 Data represent a random sampling of medical records.
 The medical record needed to show documentation of counseling for physical activity or referral for physical activity.

-Source: National Survey of Children's Health, 2011-2012 Currently, data represent the percent of children (ages 6-11 years) and adolescents (ages 12-17 years) whose parents reported are physically active at least 20 minutes a day.
-In the future, the data will reflect physical activity for at least 60 minutes a day.
+Source: National Survey of Children's Health, 2016-2017

+Data represent the percent of children (ages 6-11 years) and adolescents (ages 12-17 years) whose parents reported are physically active at least 60 minutes per day.